gabrieldalpian/gabrieldalpian/README.md

 - 📚 I'm studying for a bachelor's degree in Computer Science at Montclair University.

-- 👨‍💻 I'm currently looking for a job as a front-end developer
+- 👨‍💻 I'm currently looking for a job as a Software Engineer

 - 📧 You can reach me on my [LinkedIn](https://www.linkedin.com/in/gabriel-dalpian)